CSHeHu/shoppinglist/README.md

 </ol>

 <p>All dependencies are installed automatically inside the Docker container, so you don’t need to install anything on the host machine.</p>

+## Database bootstrap & admin population

+This project creates DB-level users during MongoDB first-boot using the `mongo-init` service (`mongosh --eval` entry).
+The application-level admin record is created by a short-lived one-shot service `admin_user-populate` which runs `scripts/populate-admin.js`.

+How it works:
+- `mongo-init` creates two DB users (app DB and users DB) on first initialization only.
+- `admin_user-populate` connects with the dedicated `USER_DB_USER` to insert a hashed admin document into the `users` collection (idempotent upsert).

 ## 🔐 Local TLS (nginx + mkcert) for local dev